vitalets/playwright-bdd/README.md

 ## Why Playwright runner?
 Both [Playwright](https://playwright.dev/) and [CucumberJS](https://github.com/cucumber/cucumber-js) have their own test runners.
 You can use CucumberJS runner with [Playwright as a library](https://medium.com/@manabie/how-to-use-playwright-in-cucumberjs-f8ee5b89bccc) to test BDD scenarios.
-This package offers **an alternative way**: convert BDD scenarios into Playwright tests and run them with Playwright runner as usual.
+This package offers **an alternative way**: convert BDD scenarios into Playwright test files and run them with Playwright runner.
 Such approach brings all the benefits of Playwright runner:

 * Automatic browser initialization and cleanup
 * Auto-capture of screenshots, videos and traces